Skip to Content

 Another example of heterosis in plant breeding is the increased size of apples and other fruits.
 There are other possible reasons for larger fruits, but in effect, plant breeding can deliver the desired result.

-If you are trying to breed plants with the end goal of higher yields, it is ideal to start with a variety of the plant that produces prolifically, and cross it with the plant that underproduces.
+If you are trying to breed plants with the end goal of higher yields, it is ideal to start with a variety of the plant that produces prolifically, and cross it with the plant that under-produces.

 In this situation, you probably have a plant that has great tasting fruit, but doesn’t produce enough of them!
 This is a classic predicament in plant breeding, and can take several generations to begin seeing desirable results.

 Unfortunately, for higher yields, it is ideal to have a larger scale operation to speed up the process.
-If you have more places to grow individual plants, you can more quickly experiment with resulting hybrids.
+If you have more places to grow individual plants, you can experiment faster with resulting hybrids.
+More plants can also lead to increased likelihood of unintentional cross pollination, so be careful!

 Have you had success with plant breeding at home?
 Share with us in the comments!
 We love seeing new varieties of plants (and especially peppers!).